BorgXQ/blackjack-optimizer/README.md

 You have practically near-zero edge in blackjack even when your strategy is heavily optimized.
 But if you're going to play anyway, here's a motivation:

-[St. Petersburg paradox](https://en.wikipedia.org/wiki/St._Petersburg_paradox) says that expected values in these games should be infinite, but in actuality, it isn't because it accounts for extremely rare events (like *absurdly impossible* events).
+[St. Petersburg paradox](https://en.wikipedia.org/wiki/St._Petersburg_paradox) says that the expected values in these games should be infinite, but in actuality, they aren't because they account for extremely rare events (like *absurdly impossible* events).
 But who's to say you're not going to be that one in a quintillion gambler who wins a thousand times in a row?
 After all, highly improbable ≠ impossible.
 It's not delusion; it's being risk-loving!

 On a serious note, understand bankroll management and don't gamble what you can't afford to lose.